SiliconWit/modelling-and-simulation-in-python/README.md

 # Modelling and Simulation in Python

 This Python repo offers code examples, algorithms, and tools for modeling and simulation, spanning across science, computing, and engineering.
 It's an excellent resource for applying computational methods and welcomes community contributions.
-Check out the link for more information: https://siliconwit.com/modelling-and-simulation-in-python/
+Check out https://siliconwit.com/modelling-and-simulation-in-python/ for animations and more information.

 ## Simulating a Swinging Pendulum